luiul/tsa/README.md

 ## 5.2.
 EWMA Models

-See [Documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.ewm.html#pandas.DataFrame.ewm).
+See [Pandas Documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.ewm.html#pandas.DataFrame.ewm).
+See [Statsmodels Documentation](https://www.statsmodels.org/stable/examples/notebooks/generated/exponential_smoothing.html).
 EWMA (Exponentially weighted moving average) models.
 We've previously seen how calculating simple moving averages can allow us to create a simple model that describes some trend level behavior of a time series.

 We could expand off the idea of an SMA (simple moving average) by utilizing a EWMA (Exponentially weighted moving average).
 As issue with SMA is that the entire model will be constrained to the same window size.